A signal is data that can be used as a measurement to signal competency or job fitness for a candidate.

 The following signals are planned for future release:

 - Process Efficiency (Level of time & effort)

 The signals chosen for a given challenge depend on what the challenge is designed to test.
 Signals can be weighted, so that one signal is more relevant to a score than another.

 System Scored Signals

-The two system scored signals currently supported are Passed Unit Tests and Answer Correctness.
-Passed Unit Tests are relevant for coding challenges, Answer Correctness is relevant for Q&A challenges.
-These are also the data that is used to determine the % Solved score for a solution.
+The two system scored signals currently supported are Unit Test Accuracy and Answer Accuracy.
+Unit Test Accuracy are relevant for coding challenges, Answer Accuracy is relevant for Q&A challenges.
+These are also the data that is used to determine the Accuracy score for a solution.

 Disabling System Scored Signals